Local9/docs/docs/styling.md

 To do so, you can use two available css hooks :

-* `custom-layout-mini.css` used by the sign-in page
+* `custom-layout-mini.css` is used by the sign-in page
-* `custom-layout.css` used by all the entier application, globally
+* `custom-layout.css` is used by the rest of the application

 # Bare Metal Installs